 At least half of Germany's 16 states went on to ban teachers from wearing headscarves and in the state of Hesse the ban included civil servants.

-The ruling coalition agreed in January 2017 to prohibit full-face veils (niqab and burka) in public spaces such as courts and schools.
-It said it was considering a more general ban on state employees wearing the headscarf and other religious symbols.
+The ruling coalition agreed in January 2017 to prohibit full-face veils (niqab and burka) in public spaces such as courts and schools, with the law coming in to force in October the same year.
+The government said at the time it was considering a more general ban on state employees wearing the headscarf and other religious symbols.

 The measures were seen as an attempt to counter the rise of the far-right Freedom Party, which almost won the presidency in December 2016.